iSECPartners/Introspy-iOS/README.md

 Download and copy the Debian package to the device; install it:

+    scp <package.deb> root@<device_ip>:~
+    ssh root@<device_ip>
     dpkg -i <package.deb>

 Respring the device:

     killall -HUP SpringBoard

-There should be a new menu in the device's Settings where you can enable the extension.
+There should be two new menus in the device's Settings.
+The Apps menu allows you to select which applications will be profiled while the Settings menu defines which API groups are being hooked.

 Finally, kill and restart the App you want to monitor.

 ### How to uninstall

     dpkg -r com.isecpartners.introspy

+### Groups and Subgroups

+The following groups and subgroups correlate to filtering via the Settings menu as well as during offline analysis using the command-line:
+* Data Storage
+  * File System
+  * User Preferences
+  * Keychain
+* Crypto
+  * Common Crypto
+  * Security Framework
+* Network
+  * HTTP
+* IPC
+  * Pasteboard
+  * URL Schemes
+* Misc
+  * XML

 Introspy Analyzer